Passively self-error-rejecting qubit transmission over a collective-noise channel: Abstract

 \section{Abstract}

-We propose a passively self-error-rejecting single-qubit transmission scheme of an arbitrary polarization state of a single qubit over a collective-noise channel, without resorting to additional qubits and entanglements.
+We propose a passively self-error-rejecting single-qubit transmission scheme for an arbitrary polarization state of a single qubit over a collective-noise channel, without resorting to additional qubits and entanglement.
 By splitting a single qubit into some wavepackets with some Mach-Zehnder interferometers, we can obtain an uncorrupted state with a success probability approaching 100\% via postselection in different time bins, independent of the parameters of collective noise.
 It is simpler and more flexible than the schemes utilizing decoherence-free subspace and those with additional qubits.
-One can directly apply this scheme to almost all quantum communication protocols against collective noise, including the decoy-state quantum key distribution protocols with faint laser pulses.
+One can directly apply this scheme to almost all quantum communication protocols based on single photons or entangled photon systems against a collective noise.